Rajayne/CRAPractice/README.md

 - In React mutable state is kept in the state of components and only updated with the function returned to useState()
 - Use htmlFor instead of for in labels
   > **Controlled Components** are input elements controlled by React (visible input/input state)
+  > **Uncontrolled Components** are input elements React is _not_ in control of.

+## Formik

+- Helps with form validation
+- Formik Material UI can be used for formatting

 # Testing